 To schedule a test appointment at any other PTC location, contact your local campus.

 New students need to meet with a New Student Advisor to discuss career goals and register for classes.
-Contact the New Student Advising and Veterans' Center or visit a campus near you.
+Contact the New Student Advising Office or visit a campus near you.
 After your conversation, you'll register for classes and receive a printed schedule and a statement for tuition and fees.

 - Go to your PTC Pathway account to monitor your financial aid status, access your financial statements, class schedule and many other student services.
 Your access to PTC Pathway will be granted once you complete the admissions process for enrollment.